 The Facts: Gold Mining

 Similar to diamond mining, gold mining relies on unethical human methods, while producing enormous amounts of toxic waste, destroying landscapes, and displacing animals.
 Dirty mining practices leave water heavily polluted with mercury and cyanide.
-While mercury is more efficient and essential to the gold mining industry, global mercury pollution is one of the greatest threats to our society as mercury never breaks down to a non toxic state.
+Global mercury pollution is one of the greatest threats to our society as mercury never breaks down to a non-toxic state.
 About 1,400 tons of toxic mercury are released into the environment each year.
 This amounts to about 8,000 pounds a day.

 KBH Jewels is a proud supporter of Earthworks and member of Ethical Metalsmiths, Mercury Free Mining, and MJSA (Manufacturing Jewelers and Silversmiths of America).